xlladdins/xll/docs/Excel4MacrosH-P.md

 Pastes the specified components from the copy area into the current selection.
 The PASTE.SPECIAL function has four syntax forms.

-Syntax 1   Pasting into a sheet or macro sheet
+Syntax 1&nbsp;&nbsp;&nbsp;Pasting into a sheet or macro sheet

-Syntax 2   Copying from a sheet and pasting into a chart.
+Syntax 2&nbsp;&nbsp;&nbsp;Copying from a sheet and pasting into a chart.

-Syntax 3   Copying and pasting between charts
+Syntax 3&nbsp;&nbsp;&nbsp;Copying and pasting between charts

-Syntax 4   Pasting information from another application.
+Syntax 4&nbsp;&nbsp;&nbsp;Pasting information from another application.

 Return to [top](#H)